shubham0204/NN_GeneticAlgo_Optimization_Kotlin/README.md

 > Individuals who love linear algebra, matrics, partial
 > derivatives and other weird stuff are warned.
 This
-> repo has no math for you guys, but biology we that learnt in early classes
+> repo has no math for you guys, but biology we learnt in our early classes